Maple Ridge-Pitt Meadows News: History

-Then-publisher Bob Long ran the paper on a ‘shoestring’ with significant input from local writers.
+Then-publisher Bob Long ran the paper on a 'shoestring' with significant input from local writers.
 In 1983 Gordon Robson took over the assets of the fledgling publication and then in 1985 sold the paper to Hacker Press, which eventually sold to Black Press.
-The paper then expanded from weekly to twice-weekly with the publication of The Sunday News, extending its reach westward into neighbouring communities, laying the groundwork to launch successful sister papers, the Tri-City News and Burnaby/New Westminster News Leader.
+The paper then expanded from weekly to twice-weekly with the publication of The Sunday News, extending its reach westward into neighboring communities, laying the groundwork to launch successful sister papers, the Tri-City News and Burnaby/New Westminster News Leader.